Grading and job evaluation

 What happens if the grade outcome differs from the indicative grading?

-The outcome provided, although different from the indicative grading, ensures that we are remunerating staff across the business in a fair and consistent manner.
+Although the HERA grade outcome may differ from the indicative grading provided by line managers, it is important to ensure that we are remunerating staff across the business in a fair and consistent manner.
+The evaluated grade therefore will be applied to the post.

-If you have any queries about the outcome, please contact the People Manager who has evaluated the post.
-They will be able to provide you with further feedback.
+If you have any queries about the outcome, please contact the Role Analyst who evaluated the role.
+They will be able to provide you with further feedback as to how duties align with the HERA framework.

 HERA scores and grades